Laravel-Lang/lang/docs/contributing-to-dev.md

 ];
 ```

-* add these changes to the pull request you will send
+* Add these changes to the pull request you will send.